aldenknibbs/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Getting and Cleaning Data Project

-Alden Knibbs

-Repository for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course by Coursear.
+This repository for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course by Coursera.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent